readthedocs/readthedocs.org/docs/user/build-customization.rst

 As Read the Docs does not have control over the build process, you are responsible for running all the commands required to install requirements and build your project properly.
-Once the build process finishes, the content of the ``_readthedocs/html/`` directory will be hosted.
+Once the build process finishes, the contents of the ``_readthedocs/html/`` directory will be hosted.

 Examples
 ++++++++

-This section contains some examples that can be seen as showcase of what it's possible to do with :ref:`config-file/v2:build.commands`.
+This section contains some examples that showcase what is possible with :ref:`config-file/v2:build.commands`.
-Note that you may need to modify and adapt them depending your needs.
+Note that you may need to modify and adapt these examples depending on your needs.

 Pelican